Restorative Justice International (RJI)

 a) recruit legislative advocates (i.e. lobbyists) and provide training to make them more effective in making the case for victims-driven restorative justice

-7. Recruit and educate crime victims to support the work of RJI.
+7. Recruit and educate victims of violent crime to support the work of RJI.

-a) urge victims to tell their stories and assist in providing a platform for them to speak;
+a) urge victims to tell their stories and assist in providing a platform for them to speak out

 b) host crime victim panels on restorative justice;

-8. Create and expand a legislative network inside RJI composed of:
+8. Create and expand a legislative network inside RJI composed of the following:

 a) grassroots supporters of RJI around the globe;